jorgearguellles/todo-app/README.md

 # Project: Todo App

-This project is a Todo App made with create-react-app and develop the next users histories:
+This project is a Todo App and you can do:
-- c
-- c
-- c
-- c
+- Create a task-card
+- Mark as done a task-card
-- c
+- Delete a task-card
+- See all task created every time we want
+- Search a specific task
+- See how many task we don't have done

 ## Autor